tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 Type-based rules are used to filter specific types of request on a web page.
 There currently exists five types of request which can be dynamically filtered:

-- images (`image`)
+- `image`: images
-- inline scripts (`inline-script`)
+- `inline-script`: inline script tags, i.e. scripts embedded in the main document
-- 1st-party scripts (`1p-script`): scripts which are pulled from the same domain name of the current web page
+- `1p-script`: 1st-party scripts, i.e. scripts which are pulled from the same domain name of the current web page
-- 3rd-party scripts (`3p-script`): scripts which are pulled from a different domain name than that of the current web page
+- `3p-script`: 3rd-party scripts, i.e. scripts which are pulled from a different domain name than that of the current web page
-- 3rd-party frames (`3p-frame`): frames elements which are pulled from a different domain name than that of current web page
+- `3p-frame`: 3rd-party frames, i.e. frames elements which are pulled from a different domain name than that of current web page

 These rules can apply everywhere, or be specific to a web site.
 For instance blocking 3rd-party frames is a very good habit security-wise: `* * 3p-frame block`.
 This rule translates into "block 3rd-party frames of all origins".